What is an Escrow Agreement?

 The escrow agreement is a financial agreement in which a third party holds the financial payment of a transaction between two parties.
 A third party is an independent person who holds the funds just to make sure the security of the transaction.

-Escrow is a deposit of a document or formal instrument or a money deposit that has monetary value.
-Documents or formal instruments like deeds, written instruments, promise to pay, license, patents, checks, bonds, mortgage, etc.
+Escrow is a deposit of a document or formal instrument or a money deposit that has monetary value e.g., Documents or legal instruments like deeds, written instruments, promise to pay, license, patents, checks, bonds, mortgage, etc.

-In an escrow agreement, three persons are involved – depositor, beneficiary and escrow agent.
-It is basically an agreement between two partied that provides certain guidelines or directions for the party who accepts the escrow delivery.
+In an escrow agreement, three persons are involved – depositor, beneficiary, and escrow agent.
+It is an agreement between two parties that provides specific guidelines or directions for the party who accepts the escrow delivery.

 How Does Escrow work?

-Basically, the owner of the deposit is putting the escrow with the third party who is an independent party to both the parties involved and keeps it with him until the promise made by the depositor has been fulfilled.
+The owner of the deposit is putting the escrow with the third party, who is an independent party to both the parties involved and keeps it with him until the promise made by the depositor fulfills.
 The third-party cannot return the property of the depositor without a performance of his obligation.

 Components of Escrow Agreements